greg-arroyo/ng-training/README.md

 # NgTraining

-Angular multi-project workspace with training projects.
+An Angular multi-project workspace with various training projects and demos.

 ## Reactive Forms